 Durham Children’s Aid Society

 You also have a right to contact the Information and Privacy Commissioner of Ontario.
-The Information and Privacy Commissioner acts independently of government to uphold and protect access to information and privacy rights in Ontario.
+The Commissioner acts independently of government to uphold and protect access to information and privacy rights in Ontario.

 The Commissioner can be reached at: